william-masdon-oracle/ai-gpu-solutions/fraud_risk/jupyter/jupyter.md

 ## Task 1: Run Fraud Tests Example

-1. Copy the URL created in the last lab and paste in a browser of your choice to access JupyterHub as shown in the image below and click on *Modelsfortestfinal*
+1. Copy the URL created in the last lab and paste in a browser of your choice to access JupyterHub as shown in the image below and click on *Models for test final*

     ![Access JupyterHub](images/access_jupyter.png)